 We want to reassure you that the safety and health of our members, volunteers, participants, supporters and staff are our first priority and that we are following the advice of health experts and government.

-- Staff are transitioning to work from home, and will continue to monitor post, phone and email.
+Staff are mostly working from home, and will continue to monitor post, phone and email.

 Continuing to care for nature

 The reality is that it’s now more important than ever to stand up for nature.
 The lockdowns have given all of us a deep reminder of the important role nature plays in our lives (as shown in our 2020 opinion poll).

 We continue to work tirelessly on our campaigns to protect Victoria’s native plants and animals.

 All of our online actions are still active so please add your voice and share them far and wide.
 Thanks to our wonderful supporters, our important work protecting nature still continues apace and there is still a lot you can do to protect and enjoy nature.

 With all this in mind, we hope that you, along with all our community, continue your membership and give generously to protect Victoria’s nature.

 Executive Director Matt Ruchel and the VNPA team